 Let’s Encrypt is a new Certificate Authority capable of issuing certificates cross-signed by IdentTrust, which allows their end certificates to be accepted by all major browsers.
-This guide outlines the steps for installing their client and how to use it to manage certificates on your cloud server running Apache2.
+This guide outlines the steps for installing their letsencrypt client version 0.4.1-1 and how to use it to manage certificates on Ubuntu 16.04 cloud server running Apache2.

-Getting an HTTPS server set up can be a hassle.
-Let’s Encrypt aims to greatly simplify the task by automating obtaining certificates and configuring web servers to use them.
-The client is fully-featured and extensible for the Let’s Encrypt Certificate Authority, or any other CA that uses the ACME protocol, that allows managing certificates with simple commands.
+Let’s Encrypt greatly simplifies server management by automating obtaining certificates and configuring web services to use them.
+The client is fully-featured and extensible for the Let’s Encrypt Certificate Authority or any other CA that uses the ACME protocol.

 Given that the help command works, you are ready to continue on with obtaining and installing a certificate.